-- Having patients wait outdoors; - Using windows for natural ventilation; - Having separate waiting areas for TB and MDR-TB patients with separate entrances and air supplies; - Considering separate waiting areas for patients with cough if space allows; - Separating waiting areas for ART clinics and TB clinics; - Ensuring airflow is away from the health care provider during the consultation; - Re-arranging consultation area furniture to follow the direction of airflow (i.e. to ensure health care providers and general waiting areas are away from the direction of contaminated airflow): - Avoiding scheduling patients for well visits on days when known MDR-TB patients are being seen; - Ensuring that appropriate therapy be given and maintained for all TB patients; - Having patients with active cough wear surgical masks to decrease transmission; - Avoiding unnecessary hospitalizations; - Discharging patients on treatment from the wards as quickly as possible once effective therapy has been started and can be maintained in the community.
+- Having patients wait outdoors; - Using windows for natural ventilation; - Having separate waiting areas for TB and MDR-TB patients with separate entrances and air supplies; - Considering separate waiting areas for patients with cough if space allows; - Separating waiting areas for ART clinics and TB clinics; - Ensuring airflow is away from the health care provider during the consultation; - Re-arranging consultation area furniture to follow the direction of airflow (i.e. to ensure health care providers and general waiting areas are away from the direction of contaminated airflow): - Avoiding scheduling patients for well visits on days when known MDR-TB patients are being seen; especially for younger children - Ensuring that appropriate therapy be given and maintained for all TB patients; - Having patients with active cough wear surgical masks to decrease transmission, a practice that has become much more common in the era of COVID-19 - Avoiding unnecessary hospitalizations; - Discharging patients on treatment from the wards as quickly as possible once effective therapy has been started and can be maintained in the community.
 This can be within days to weeks of starting MDR-TB therapy; - Taking special infection control measures during highly infectious diagnostic procedures such as induced sputum collection; - Consider other environmental infection control measures such as the use of ultraviolet lights.